 Enhanced surgical and radiation techniques.
 Advances are being made in surgery and radiation therapy to increase cure rates and reduce treatment side effects.
 This includes vaginal reconstructive surgery after advanced surgery to treat the cancer.

 New chemotherapy.
 Researchers continue to investigate new drugs and new combinations of existing treatments for vaginal cancer, such as combining chemotherapy with radiation therapy.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current vaginal cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current vaginal cancer treatments to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.